Rosuav/StilleBot/SSL.md

 By default, StilleBot will listen on all available addresses (IPv4 and IPv6);
 if this causes problems, explicitly select a listening address such as `"0.0.0.0:6789"` (any IPv4 address, no IPv6) or `"192.168.1.1:443"` (specific address - any other address won't be responsive).
+If encryption is handled externally to StilleBot, specifying a listen address of `http://[ip:]port` will cause all external addresses to still include the `https` protocol, but the bot will not look for certificates/private keys and will not attempt to encrypt its traffic.

 Note that the server can use up to two certificates, `certificate.pem` and `certificate_local.pem`.
 The intention is, if the server is sharded, the main